An analysis of Chapter 3 of the World Energy Outlook 2004

 Plotting the discovery trend per decade on a logarithmic scale, Figure 5, allows extrapolation into the future, clearly demonstrating that 300 Gb will not be found during the next 30 years.
 A more plausible estimate is between 150 and 200 Gb.

-Another way to evaluate this declining discovery rate is to look at the so-called creaming curve, which matches cumulative discovery against cumulative new field wildcats, the boreholes that either do, or do not, find new fields.
-The IEA Outlook presents such a study for the period 1963 to 2002 for oil and gas, clearly showing that it becomes ever more difficult to add reserves by new discovery.
+Another way to evaluate this declining discovery rate is to look at the so-called creaming curve, which matches cumulative discovery against cumulative new field wildcats, the boreholes that either do or do not, find new fields.
+The IEA Outlook presents such a study for the period 1963 to 2002 for oil and gas, clearly showing that it becomes ever harder to add reserves by discovery.

 Aleklett and Campbell describe the same thing in reference .